msd921/msd921/README.md

 ### Hi,I'm Maxim 👋
-I graduated with a Bachelor's degree from the MEI 2023 Department of Industrial Electronics.
+I graduated with a Bachelor's degree from the MPEI 2023 Department of Industrial Electronics.
 At the moment I am an embedded engineer.
 Now I'm finishing my retraining as a Java developer.

 ## 🛠 Technical Stack
 * С/С++, Java